deondrae4088/project-2-team-6/README.md

 <hr>

 ## Business Scenario
-We framed our business problem by taking the role of an independent real estate consultant.
-Our client is looking to purchase a home in California after recently accepting a job offer in the area.
-Therefore, they have approached us to identify metro areas that have the highest return on investment.
-Our task is to identify the best 5 metro areas which we believe will have the highest ROI based on a home feature analysis  as well as predict interest rates in the near term.
-These predictions will be made using Time Series modeling and linear regression.
+We approached our business problem as independent real estate consultants.
+Our client, who recently accepted a job offer in California, seeks to purchase a home in the area.
+They have tasked us with identifying the top 5 metro areas with the highest return on investment (ROI) based on a home feature analysis.
+Additionally, we will predict near-term interest rates using Time Series modeling and linear regression to support their decision-making.
 [🔼 Back to top](#idtop)
 <hr>